Pyrrhulla/ue4_3rd_person_shooter/README.md

 At this moment the game has:
 - Camera/animation/sound settings
+- HUD
+- VFX effects made in Blueprints
+- One character with complete animation
 - One simple level with randonmly spawned enemies
 - Three types of weapons and damages
-- One character with custom animation
 - Inventory for weapons
 - Simple AI for enemies, which attack in the case appearing in a their visibility area.